yagizakgun/english-writings/point-counterpoint.md

-# [Konu Başlığı]
+# [Essay Title]

 ## Introduction

 What if [konu] has more negative effects than we realize?
-Today, many people believe that [konu] brings useful benefits such as [olumlu yön].
-They think it helps people live better and supports [alan/sektör].
-However, others believe that it causes serious problems, especially for [çevre/insanlar/toplum].
+Today, many people think that [konu] is helpful because it [olumlu yön].
+They believe it brings benefits such as [fayda 1] and [fayda 2].
-In my opinion, [konu] does more harm than good because it creates [negatif neden 1] and leads to [negatif neden 2].
-These negative effects are too big to ignore.
+However, others argue that [konu] causes serious problems.
+In my opinion, [konu] is more harmful than beneficial because it leads to [zararlı sonuç 1] and [zararlı sonuç 2].

 ## Body Paragraph 1

-Some people argue that [konu] is good because it helps people express themselves and improves [alan].
-For example, [örnek olay veya etkinlik], which happens every year, shows how [konu] can support [faydalı sonuç].
-In addition, studies show that many people feel happier or more successful because of [konu].
-It also creates a sense of [aidiyet, motivasyon, bağlantı gibi soyut faydalar].
+Some people support [konu] because they think it helps individuals in many ways.
+For example, they say it improves [alan], allows [özgürlük veya gelişim türü], and gives people more choices.
+[Etkinlik veya araştırma örneği] shows how people enjoy the advantages of [konu].

-However, this situation also creates serious problems.
-[Konu], especially when used too much, can damage [çevre/insan ilişkileri/sağlık gibi].
-For instance, [istatistik, örnek olay ya da güvenilir kaynak].
-This means that while it may help some people, it also creates new problems that affect many others.
-Therefore, the positive side of [konu] is not as strong as some people think.
+However, this positive image does not tell the whole story.
+[Konu] also causes [negatif sonuç], which has a long-term effect on [toplum/çevre/ilişkiler].
+For instance, [örnek olay/istatistik].
+This means that the benefits of [konu] are often temporary, but the problems can last much longer.

 ## Body Paragraph 2

-Another common argument is that [konu] supports the economy by creating jobs and business opportunities.
-In many countries, [konu] is an important part of the market.
-For example, [ülke veya sektör örneği] earns millions of dollars each year thanks to [konu].
-Many workers also depend on it to feed their families.
+Supporters also argue that [konu] helps the economy or society by [ekonomik/sosyal katkı].
+In countries like [ülke], it creates job opportunities and increases income for many people.
+These benefits seem very important, especially for poor communities.

-Yet, the reality behind this is often disappointing.
-Many people who work in this area face difficult conditions.
-For example, they may work long hours for very low pay or in unsafe environments.
-A recent report from [güvenilir kaynak] shows that [negatif durum/istatistik].
-In this case, the economic benefit does not justify the human cost.
-It is clear that [konu] may support the economy, but not in a fair or sustainable way.
+Yet, many of these jobs are not safe or fair.
+Workers often face poor conditions and low salaries.
+A study by [kurum veya kaynak] showed that [olumsuz istatistik veya örnek].
+So even though [konu] may help the economy, it often hurts the people who are involved.
+This makes the benefit less meaningful.

 ## Conclusion

-In conclusion, although [konu] has some advantages, the negative effects are more powerful and dangerous.
-It harms [doğa/insanlar/toplum] and creates problems that are difficult to fix.
-I believe that we need better rules and more responsible actions to reduce these problems.
+In conclusion, although [konu] has some advantages, its negative effects are more serious and long-lasting.
+It causes harm to [çevre, insanlar, toplum] and creates risks that should not be ignored.
-If people and governments work together, we can create a better system that protects both [insanlar/çevre] and still offers some of the good sides of [konu].
+I believe we need to limit the harmful effects of [konu] by using better rules and more responsible behavior.
+If we take action now, we can find a better balance in the future.